zeromq/pyzmq/docs/source/index.md

-Binary distributions (wheels on [PyPI](https://pypi.org/project/pyzmq/)) of PyZMQ ship with the stable version of libzmq at the time of release, built with default configuration, and include CURVE support provided by tweetnacl.
+Binary distributions (wheels on [PyPI](https://pypi.org/project/pyzmq/)) of PyZMQ ship with the stable version of libzmq at the time of release, built with default configuration, and include CURVE support provided by libsodium.
 For pyzmq-{{ release }}, this is {{ target_libzmq }}.

 # Using PyZMQ